hckhanh/read-vn-number/README.md

 // output: một trăm triệu
 ```

-if you are working with **TypeScript**, you can directly import from the source:
+If you are working with **TypeScript**, you can directly import from the source:

 ```typescript
 import readNumber from 'read-vn-number/src'